 In the photos below, we used the Mother Goose Time Math Story Cards and rabbit counters to make mathematical ideas “real” using objects.

-The rabbits are small, medium and large and also four different colors so they are a very flexible math manipulative.
+The rabbits are small, medium and large and also four different colors so they are

 Identifying Shapes: Toddlers and preschoolers can recognize simple geometric shapes.
 This activity matches shapes and develops visual discrimination.